What To See And Do

 Meanwhile, over in the Rural Attractions Arena, you can see terrier racing, the Lamb National, the Dog and Duck Show, beautiful, vintage tractors, working dogs and so much more.

-Family Fun includes Circus Whizz, vintage Land Rovers, displays by the North Cotswold Gym Club from Upper Rissington and the Aria Dance Group from Broadway and hedge laying.
+Family Fun includes Circus Whizz, vintage Land Rovers, displays by the North Cotswold Gym Club from Upper Rissington and the Aria Dance Group from Broadway.

 All the family loves a Dog Show and, at Moreton, there is one always full of fun for dogs and their owners.
 This year, the early displays include one by the assistance dog charity, Dogs for Good.